In 2017, Sefton Council purchased Bootle Strand Shopping Centre as a key part of its commitment to regenerate the town centre.

 The ‘meanwhile uses’ will be positioned in the disused areas around the Strand.
 This will be known as Salt and Tar, linking back to the history of the area.
 Salt and Tar will be a multi-functional events space in the heart of Bootle.

 The area has already been used for community events, including the Climate Action Festival in 2022.
-In 2023, the area will host two large scale events, including a Comedy Festival in May and Music Festival across two weekends in July.
+In 2023, the area hosted two large scale events, including a Comedy Weekender in May and Music Event across three days in July.

 Future plans for the site include: